a-reda/powerenjoy-se2/PPD/project-plan.md

 ### 1.2 Purpose and Scope

 The main purpose of the Project Plan Document is to analyze the expected complexity of our project and estimate the cost and effort of our project.

 By means of the Function Points and COCOMO approaches, we can give the estimate of the expected size of our project from 2 parts: Software Scale Drivers and Software Cost Drivers.
 The  Software Cost Drivers divides into 4 parts: product, personal, platform, project.

+Finally, we're going to work on Schedule and Resource allocation and evaluation on the possible risks that PowerEnjoy could face.

 ### 1.3 Definitions and Abbreviations